Randomized benchmarking of a high-fidelity remote CNOT gate over a meter-scale microwave interconnect: Bell state preparation

 \section{Bell state preparation}

 In this section, we demonstrate Bell state preparation across the $l$~coupler module.
-To prepare the Bell state distributed between data qubits, the most straight forward strategy is using a remote CNOT gate between the data qubits.
-However, there are more efficient ways to prepare Bell states on the data qubits in terms of circuit depth as shown in \cref{fig:bell}~(b) and (c), where we use only a square-root of state tranfer $S_{\pi/4}$ or a full state transfer $S_{\pi/2}$.
+To prepare a Bell state distributed between data qubits, the most straightforward strategy is to use a remote CNOT gate between the data qubits.
+However, there are more efficient ways to prepare Bell states on the data qubits in terms of circuit depth, as shown in \cref{fig:bell}~(b) and (c), where we use only a square-root of state transfer $ST_{\pi/4}$ or a full state transfer $ST_{\pi/2}$.
 The square-root of state transfer is implemented via the modified SATD coupling sweep schedule as:

-Assuming equivalent execution time of $S_{\pi/4}$ and $S_{\pi/2}$ operations, the $S_{\pi/4}$ has a slower coupling sweeps than $S_{\pi/2}$ since it must regress to idle biases at the end of the coupling sweep schedule diabatically to suppress leakage of both $l$~qubit excitations while turning off the couplings.
-Therefore, we will compare these two methods below.
+Assuming equivalent execution times for the $ST_{\pi/4}$ and $ST_{\pi/2}$ operations, the $ST_{\pi/4}$ has slower coupling sweeps than $ST_{\pi/2}$ since it must regress to idle biases at the end of the coupling sweep schedule diabatically to suppress leakage of both $l$~qubit excitations while turning off the couplings.
+Therefore, we compare these two methods below.

-We first prepare a Bell state on the $l$~qubits using $S_{\pi/4}$, where we adopted to use the same duration $T$ and maximum coupling $g$ with the full state transfer in the main text. \Cref{fig:bell}~(a) and (b) shows a quantum circuit to prepare the Bell state and the density matrix of the prepared Bell state of fidelity $0.950\pm0.004$.
-We next prepare the Bell state on the data qubits using $S_{\pi/4}$ and local CZ gates. \Cref{fig:bell}~(c) and (d) shows the Bell state preparation circuit using $S_{\pi/4}$ and the density matrix of the prepared Bell state of fidelity $0.923\pm0.002$.
-Finally, we prepare the Bell state on the data qubits using $S_{\pi/2}$ and local CZ gates. \Cref{fig:bell}~(e) and (f) shows the Bell state preparation circuit using $S_{\pi/2}$ and the density matrix of the prepared Bell state of fidelity $0.964\pm0.002$.
+We first prepare a Bell state on the $l$~qubits using $ST_{\pi/4}$, where we adopt the same duration $T$ and maximum coupling $g$ as for the full state transfer in the main text. \Cref{fig:bell}~(a) and (b) show a quantum circuit to prepare the Bell state and the density matrix of the prepared Bell state with a fidelity of $0.950\pm0.004$.
+We next prepare a Bell state on the data qubits using $ST_{\pi/4}$ and local CZ gates. \Cref{fig:bell}~(c) and (d) show the Bell state preparation circuit using $ST_{\pi/4}$ and the density matrix of the prepared Bell state with a fidelity of $0.923\pm0.002$.
+Finally, we prepare a Bell state on the data qubits using $ST_{\pi/2}$ and local CZ gates. \Cref{fig:bell}~(e) and (f) show the Bell state preparation circuit using $ST_{\pi/2}$ and the density matrix of the prepared Bell state with a fidelity of $0.964\pm0.002$.